deep-research/victorslibrary-nuxt/content/reenchantment/the-weirdness-of-the-night.md

 description: |

-  This doom metal song uses synthesizers to evoke the darker realms of spiritual exploration.
+  This song uses synthesizers to evoke the darker realms of spiritual exploration.
 The real question in occult research is *who do you trust?*

 recordings:
   - title: The Weirdness of the Night